Vertical Video 101: The Ultimate Guide

 10 Essential Tips for Shooting a Vertical Video

 If you’re used to shooting videos in landscape orientation, the jump to shooting vertical isn’t too big.
 Many of the basic rules of shooting horizontal videos also carry over to shooting videos vertically.
+Of course, there are some tips and tricks exclusive to vertical video creation you must keep in mind when out shooting.

 1. Always Shoot Vertically